 A preliminary jurisdiction determination must be made when notice of an employee's death is received.
 The APPLE Notice of Death screen displays the current connection code currently on PREH.
-If it does not appear correct, EDM, FSIS, Form Letter RL-94-F, and information personally provided by a survivor of the employee may be used to make a preliminary C/C determination (see FOM I 225.95) and determine if the employee had 120 months or at least 60 months after 1995.
+If it does not appear correct, the Employment Data Maintenance (EDM) system, FSIS, Form Letter RL-94-F, and information personally provided by a survivor of the employee may be used to make a preliminary C/C determination (see FOM I 225.95) and determine if the employee had 120 months or at least 60 months after 1995.
 Refer to the APPLE instructions for SCREEN COMPLETION FOR EMPLOYEE DEATHS (FOM I 1581.21) for making and transmitting a C/C determination.